Anamitra-Pal-Lab/DeNSE/README.md

 4. Data post processing - Using the trained DNN model for evaluating the performance using the testing data (new real-time data), and visualization
 5. Bad data detection and correction (BDDC) - Demonstrating the DeNSE method's superiority in detecting and replacing bad data using the novel Nearest Operating Condition-based BDDC

+## Sample Data for DeNSE
+1. A sample data set for demonstrating the base topology of DeNSE can be found at https://www.dropbox.com/scl/fo/sayc5kd7t61mnkb4bhbml/h?rlkey=qneqvldwjxh57zv2sijbp7lqq&dl=0.
+2. A sample data set for demonstrating the transfer learning capability of DeNSE for different topologies can be found at https://www.dropbox.com/scl/fo/unz106n0vhigokogbw4vj/h?rlkey=v7s0gdh2i7u300p10xebxkdet&dl=0.